Market Fluctuations (Lesson 3)

 After careful evaluation and analysis, let’s assume the value investor wants a minimum 14% decline in the share price before purchasing.
 In this case, there are six occurrences over the last ten years (highlighted in orange).

-The key is find market fluctuations that occur frequently and include both declines and recovery for the respective stocks within the pool.
+The key is to find market fluctuations that occur frequently and include both declines and recoveries for the respective stocks within the pool.

-Here is an example of a large cap stock from the railways pool of the current Value Investment Fund (access to its data requires membership in the Value Investment Club on this website).
+Here is an example of a large-cap stock from the railways pool of the Value Investment Fund (access to its data requires membership in the Value Investment Club on this website).

-This is Canadian National Railroad’s stock price over the last three years.
+This is the Canadian National Railroad’s stock price over the last three years.
 The orange marks represent prior peaks in the stock price.
-This particular set of buy/sell triggers are 12% discounts from prior peaks and sell upon reaching back to the prior peak.
+This particular set of buy/sell triggers is 12% discounts from prior peaks and sells upon reaching back to the prior peak.
 Thus, the first cycle illustrates a prior peak price of $84.99 with a buy price of $74.79 occurring on 03/04/2018.
-On 07/08/2018 the stock price recovers.
+On 07/08/2018, the stock price recovers.
 Thus, the gain on the sale equals $10.20 on an investment of $74.79 or a 13.64% return over four months.
 The annualized return is approximately 40%.

 This happens about once a year.
-Here’s is the chart of respective dates and amounts with the return on the investment along with the annualized return.
+Here is the chart of respective dates and amounts with the return on the investment along with the annualized return.

 Prior Peak Date $ Amount 12% Discount Date Buy Amount Sell Date $Gain Effective Return Annualized Return